Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 Riding in the cargo area of a pickup truck is legal in the Land of 10,000 Lakes according to AAA.

-What are the keep right and move over laws?
+The keep right and move over laws in Minnesota

-This law is designed to cut down on the number of accidents by limiting the number of lane changes done by faster-moving drivers.
+This law is designed to reduce the number of accidents by limiting the number of lane changes made by faster-moving drivers.

 The North Star State also has a Move Over Law aimed at keeping law enforcement and emergency services personnel safe when operating on the side of the road.

-Specifically, the law states that if the road has more than two lanes you must keep over one full lane from stopped emergency vehicles who have their lights engaged.
-If you can not move over you must reduce your rate of speed.
+Specifically, the law states that if the road has more than two lanes, you must keep over one full lane from stopped emergency vehicles with their lights engaged.
+If you can not move over, you must reduce your rate of speed.

 You can be fined in excess of $100 if you fail to do so.